Robjects-Timers/Timer_v1/README.md

 Since you need a way to place all components in a secure location, and are going to be testing it in the real world, we need to make sure that the overall build will survive its testing phase.
 I am big advocate for glue guns, as they do not disrupt any electrical connections and provide a quick and easy solution to essentially stick any component anywhere without having to spend all the extra time and hardware assembling through other methods that might require a 3d printer or solder that additionally require mounting via screws.
 Here is the [glue gun](https://amzn.to/3ScX5oQ) I use that has saved countless hours as some projects take more time in creating enclosures than the the assembly of the circuit.

+### Notes:

+> **Note**:
+This is the first of many iterations of the engineering design process with the intention of making a timer product from scratch.

 ### Attributions

 -------------------